mcolom/pacman_doc/README.md

 <p align="center"><img src="images/cabinet.jpg" width="400" alt="Pacman arcade cabinet"/></p>

-A description of the Pacman arcade game's hardware, reversed-engineered from the schematic.
+This documnent is a description of the Pacman arcade game's hardware, reversed-engineered from the schematic.
+Although much information about the software do exist, as far as I know there isn't a comprehensive guide to explain how its hardware works in detail.

+Pacman (or Pac Man, Pac-man, パックマン, Pakku Man, Puckman, ...)  is certainly one of the most iconic videogames in history, and thus it deserves to be well documented and understood in detail.

+I'm completing this guide in my spare time, but please make a Pull Request in Github if you'd like to contribute!

 # Functional diagram